-Amazon Prime members gain several membership advantages, but one of the greatest is free shipping.
-For only $99 per year, you get free shipping and rapid delivery — and if you use Amazon even semi-regularly, you will save a bundle on shipping charges compared to the $99 membership.
-That begs the question: how can Amazon afford free shipping with Prime membership at $99?
-The price was raised from $79 to $99 last year, but shipping costs are not the fundamental reason why.
+Amazon Prime members gain several membership advantages, but one of the greatest is free shipping year-round.
+For only $119 per year, you get free shipping and rapid delivery — and if you use Amazon even semi-regularly, you will save a bundle on shipping charges compared to the $119 membership.
+That begs the question: how can Amazon afford free shipping with Prime membership at only $119 as well as free holiday shipping for all?
+The price was raised from $79 to $99 in 2014 and from $99 to $119 in 2018, but shipping costs are not the fundamental reason why.

 One of the main mechanisms that makes free shipping feasible is that merchants are paying fees on the back end that you do not see as a consumer.
 Presumably, merchants have already priced those fees into their products.